SSWConsulting/SSW.Rules.Content/rules/kpis/rule.md

 ::: good
 Figure: Good example - An example of the final output of KPIs
 :::

-### Benefits of KPIs
-KPIs are beneficial because they provide:
-* Standardized metrics for measuring performance
-* Clarity around expectations for employees
-* Quicker Annual Employee Review

 #### Qualitative vs Quantitative KPIs
 While many organisations opt for quantitative KPIs, it's difficult to build a system that factors in all the nuance of performance.